 - You find yourself feeling guilty after engaging in masturbation

 - You find yourself thinking about masturbating often.
-As mentioned before, there are no set criteria to determine whether a person has a masturbation addiction.
-Support from a professional, like an African American counselor, can help a patient identify if they have a problem.
+As mentioned before, are no set criteria to determine whether person has masturbation addiction.
+Support from professional, like African American counselor, can help patient identify have problem.